 There’s always an upside.

 This exercise was moderately difficult, but extremely effective.
-When I was feeling down, for whatever reason (usually mosquito bites, or Tesla Rose throwing plates on the ground, or having internet connectivity problems), it wasn’t always easy to find “the bright side.”
+When I was feeling down, for whatever reason (usually mosquito bites, or our daughter was throwing plates on the ground, or having internet connectivity problems), it wasn’t always easy to find “the bright side.”
 Usually the “opportunity” in the situation was to change my own perspective or behavior.
 Mosquitoes?
 Part of the Costa Rican equation — avoid as much as possible, but don’t focus too much on the bugs or the bites.
 Two-year-old acting out?
 What’s going on with her psychologically?
 What’s she feeling, and what are her motivations?
 Internet problems?
 Find something else to do.

 Did it make me luckier?